Xilinx/Vitis-Tutorials/Getting_Started/Vitis/Part4-embedded_platform.md

 ./package/launch_sw_emu.sh -forward-port 1440 22
 ```

-This command will launch software emulation, start the AMD Quick Emulation (QEMU) environment and initiate the boot sequence.
+This command will launch software emulation, start the Quick Emulation (QEMU) environment and initiate the boot sequence.
 Refer to [launch_emulator Utility](https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/launch_emulator-Utility) for more information.

 >**IMPORTANT**: You must use the `-forward-port` option as shown above in order to later retrieve files from the QEMU environment as described in [Running Emulation on an Embedded Processor Platform](https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/Running-Emulation-on-an-Embedded-Processor-Platform).